sebastianpfischer/investment-portfolio/README.md

 10. Ability to setup more complex selling strategies (algorthm based) - do not know yet how to do it.
 11. Export posibilities to excel or else

+## Shoulds

+- Use prompt (https://python-prompt-toolkit.readthedocs.io/en/master/pages/asking_for_input.html) to have autocompletion instead of click

 ## Warning

 I'm not in the finantial domain.
 I just try to help myselve building my portfolio and I do not want to use excel to handle it.